dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

 ### Stop watching configuration items

-After you invoked the Watch Configuration Items API mentioned above, the gRPC-Server Stream would start.
-This thread is not closed by itself, and you can do by explicitly calling the Unsubscribe API.
-The method accepts the following request object:
+After you have subscribed to watch configuration items, the gRPC-server stream starts.
+This stream thread does not close itself, and you have to do by explicitly calling the `UnSubscribeConfigurationRequest` API.
+This method accepts the following request object:

 ```proto
 // UnSubscribeConfigurationRequest is the message to stop watching the key-value configuration.